 And knew her ev’ry sheep by sight

-And knew she’d get them home alright.
+And knew she’d get them home all right.

 She was maybe fifteen, sixteen,

 The latter who would struggle between